-Many cancer institution websites lack nutritional guidance, others give mixed messagesMarch 26th, 2013 in Cancer /
+Many cancer institution websites lack nutritional guidance, others give mixed messagesMarch 26, 2013 in Medicine & Health / Cancer

 Radiation oncologists at Thomas Jefferson University Hospital are stressing the need for evidence-based, standardized guidelines on dietary recommendations for cancer patients—and with good reason.
 A new analysis revealed that online dietary recommendations for cancer patients, if even present on an institution's website, appear to be consistently inconsistent.